DiosStrike/CEE-12770-Team5/README.md

 The bottleneck layer contains only 8 dimensions.
 This narrow latent space forces the model to retain only the most salient structure of normal acoustic patterns.
 As a result, abnormal sounds are generally harder to reconstruct accurately.

+**Architecture finding (Week 5)**: Latent analysis revealed that only 2 of 8 bottleneck dimensions are active in the pretrained model due to ReLU-induced dead neurons.
+Replacing the bottleneck ReLU with LeakyReLU (negative slope = 0.01) and fine-tuning on target-domain data activated 2 additional dimensions, improving anomaly detection AUC from 0.769 to 0.997.

 The current training data for the baseline model are based on the **fan** audio subset provided in the MIMII baseline dataset repository:

 - https://github.com/MIMII-hitachi/mimii_baseline/blob/master/dataset/7z.sh